 Notes

-- Self-rising flour can also be made by mixing all-purpose flour with cornstarch.
+- Self-rising flour can also be made by mixing all-purpose flour with baking powder.

 - When selecting strawberries for your cake, make sure to go for bright red, ripe strawberries with shiny skin for the best flavor.